GaloisInc/adapt/fca/README.md

 # Generating Concepts with FCbO and analyzing the concepts

-## Brief description of the files (to be found in the explore directory)
+## Brief description of the files (to be found in the fca directory)

 The current implementation the FCA analysis is contained in fcbo.py (port of the original FCbO C implementation) and fcascript.py (script to launch the concepts generation with FCbO and analyze the generated concepts to find anomalies).

 Example input files are provided in the directory: context files (one in CXT and one in FIMI format obtained by using the event query on ta1-theia-bovia-cdm17.bin) as well as json specification files
 (event query in spec_context_event.py, netflow query in spec_context_netflow.py and file execution query in spec_context_execute.py and information for context generation (pid vs event context) from CSV files in csv/csvspec.json)

-The explore directory also contains the FCbO/PCbO original C source code in directories fcbo-ins and pcbo-amai respectively.
+The fca directory also contains the FCbO/PCbO original C source code in directories fcbo-ins and pcbo-amai respectively.

 ## Brief description of the software